Economy of the United States: Profits and wages

 Real wages (wages adjusted for inflation) for most workers in the United States and median incomes have either declined or remained stagnant for the last twenty to forty years.
 A 2020 microanalysis demonstrated that in the preceding four decades labor's share of national output declined while over the same period the profit share of the same output increased.

 In 1970, wages represented more than 51% of the U.S. GDP and profits were less than 5%.
 But by 2013, wages had fallen to 44% of the economy, while profits had more than doubled to 11%.
 Inflation-adjusted ("real") per capita disposable personal income rose steadily in the U.S. from 1945 to 2008, but has since remained generally level.

 In 2005, median personal income for those over the age of 18 ranged from $3,317 for an unemployed, married Asian American female to $55,935 for a full-time, year-round employed Asian American male.
 According to the U.S. Census men tended to have higher income than women while Asians and Whites earned more than African Americans and Hispanics.
 The overall median personal income for all individuals over the age of 18 was $24,062 ($32,140 for those age 25 or above) in the year 2005.

 As a reference point, the minimum wage rate in 2009 and 2017 was $7.25 per hour or $15,080 for the 2080 hours in a typical work year.
 The minimum wage is a little more than the poverty level for a single person unit and about 50% of the poverty level for a family of four.

 According to an October 2014 report by the Pew Research Center, real wages have been flat or falling for the last five decades for most U.S. workers, regardless of job growth.
-Bloomberg reported in July 2018 that real GDP per capita has grown substantially since the Great Recession, but real compensation per hour, including benefits, hasn't increased at all.
+Bloomberg reported in July 2018 that real GDP per capita has grown substantially since the Great Recession.